The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-When it is clear from context, we may refer to weak solutions of \eqref{e_spde1} simply as {\it weak solutions}.
+(Of course, this implies that $Y_s(dx)ds = Y(s,x)dxds$ a.s. as measures on $\R_+ \times \R^d$.)
+The condition \eqref{e_densprob2intro} is strictly weaker than \eqref{e_denssol}.
+Indeed, under this assumption it is not difficult to construct examples of weak solutions for which there exist (non-random) times $t_0$ such that $\bP(Y_{t_0}(dx) = Y(t_0,x)dx) < ~1$.
+At such a time $t_0$, it is not obvious how to interpret \eqref{e_spde1weak}, because the equation involves a measure $Y_{t_0}$ which is not a.s. equal to $Y(t_0,x)dx$.
+Similarly, the fact that such times can exist under \eqref{e_densprob2intro} means that $(Y_t)_{t \geq 0}$ is not a priori a version of $(1_{\{t >0\}}Y(t,x)dx + 1_{\{t = 0\}} Y_0(dx))_{t \geq 0}$ under this assumption.

+For the reasons above, we prefer to work with weak solutions satisfying \eqref{e_denssol} instead of \eqref{e_densprob2intro}, and have made our definition accordingly.
+However, the construction in \cite{M2002} gives \eqref{e_densprob2intro}, so replacing it with \eqref{e_denssol}, and thereby obtaining weak solutions in the sense of Definition~\ref{def_sol}, must be justified.
+We provide such a justification in Section~\ref{s_stochintegralrep}.
+There we argue that it can be handled simultaneously with the proof of Theorem~\ref{thm_stochinteg}, which we prove for $\gamma \in (0,1)$.
+More precisely, we show that, if we can prove Theorem~\ref{thm_stochinteg} under slightly weaker assumptions, which essentially means relaxing \eqref{e_denssol} to \eqref{e_densprob2intro}, then it implies that a weak solution as in Definition~\ref{def_sol} can be constructed from a weak solution of the kind constructed in \cite{M2002}, thus proving the existence of the former.
+This allows us to simultaneously prove Theorem~\ref{thm_stochinteg} and, for $\gamma \in (0,1)$, bridge the small gap between the construction in \cite{M2002} and Definition~\ref{def_sol}.
+This argument is described in detail at the beginning of Section~\ref{s_stochintegralrep}.

+For the rest of the introduction, and the rest of the paper with the exception of Section~\ref{s_stochintegralrep}, a weak solution to \eqref{e_spde1}, or simply a weak solution, when it is clear from context, indicates a weak solution as defined in Definition~\ref{def_sol}.
 We remind the reader that the sense in which ``weak" is meant is that, rather than a solution constructed with respect to a given $\alpha$-stable noise (a so-called strong solution), our solution is a pair $(Y,L)$.
+We remark that our solutions are also ``weak" in the PDE sense, meaning they satisfy a (stochastic) integration by parts formula; however, Theorem~\ref{thm_stochinteg} establishes that a weak solution is also the solution to the stochastic integral equation which corresponds to \eqref{e_spde1}, which is the definition of a so-called mild solution; see Remark~\ref{remark_mild}.